 Pet Encounter Therapy (P.E.T.)

-P.E.T. involves taking a variety of animals to visit patients in convalescent homes, hospitals, shelters, and mental health facilities.
+“P.E.T.” involves taking a variety of animals to visit patients in convalescent homes, hospitals, shelters, and mental health facilities.
 (P.E.T. is for adult volunteers only).
 Volunteers use Center owned rabbits, guinea pigs, reptiles and birds.
 The only dogs used in this program are owned by individual volunteers, after screening by P.E.T. personnel.
 Ask the Manager of Volunteer Services for screening forms to find out if your pet is suited for this type of volunteer work.
 All volunteers begin training with Center owned rabbits and guinea pigs.
 Volunteer owned dogs are screened and introduced to the program after the volunteer is trained.
 This rewarding program requires patience and an outgoing personality.
 A commitment of 4 shifts (usually 3 hours each) per month, scheduled in advance is requested.
 Generally this program is on weekday mornings or early afternoons.
 Saturday shifts are very limited.
 Volunteers must be at least 18 years old.

 Exotic Animal Care Assistants

 Volunteers assist staff in final adoption paperwork, pet supply sales and answer phones.
 Be a part of sending an animal home with its new family!
 Customer service experience needed.
-Ability to learn to use computerized register required. * Volunteers must be at least 21 years old.
+Ability to learn to use computerized register required.
+Volunteers must be at least 21 years old.
 Volunteers commit to two, three-hour shifts per week for 6 months.

-To provide the care, food, medical needs for the animals, the Center coordinates a variety of fundraising events, including the Spring Fling, black tie event (June 5, 2010); Surf Dog Surf-a-thon, HOPE Telethon, the People Pet Walk. * Volunteering only for events does not require the general orientation and tour. * It does require an on-site training session and a 5-6 hour shift on the day of the event. * Different tasks will be announced per event.
-Examples include: setup, take down, registration, refreshments, auction sales, cashiering, parking directors, course marshals, etc. Limited positions are available for junior volunteers, 11 and up, with parental supervision at the training and the event.
+Our fundraising events include the Spring Fling black-tie event (early June); HOPE Telethon (October/November), the Puppy Love 5K Run/Walk (March) and Surf Dog (September).
+Volunteering only for events does not require the general orientation and tour.
+It does require an on-site training session and a 5-8 hour shift on the day of the event.
+Tasks include set-up, take down, registration, auction sales, cashiering, vendor assistance, course marshals, etc. Limited positions are available for junior volunteers (14 and up) with parental supervision at the training and the event.
 Ask for a Special Event sign-up form.
 (The general adult volunteer orientation listed on the cover page is not required.)

 Helen Woodward Cares for Critters Outreach Program

-We often joke that the animals will not do any "paper work", but the reality is that the office, administrative and fund raising side of our work is invaluable fuel for all of the programs for the people and animals that we serve.
+We often joke that the animals will not do any "paper work" but the reality is that the office, administrative and fund raising side of our work is invaluable fuel for all of the programs for the people and animals that we serve.
 The Center uses Microsoft Office software, including Word, Access and Excel.
 Volunteer positions are usually a weekday shift for 3-5 hours.
-We need volunteers who have organizational skills and attention to details .
+We need volunteers who have organizational skills and attention to details.